micmejia/bible-dump/NKJV/Acts/Acts 10.md

 Now send men to Joppa, and send for Simon whose surname is Peter.

 ###### 6
 He is lodging with Simon, a tanner, whose house is by the sea.
-He[^d] will tell you what you must do."
+He will tell you what you must do."

 ###### 7
 And when the angel who spoke to him had departed, Cornelius called two of his household servants and a devout soldier from among those who waited on him continually.